Analysis of the European Commission mission to bring the European Union closer to its citizens.

 Event hosted by Scottish Cities Knowledge Centre in collaboration with Policy Scotland.

 Ideas Forum hosted with the Scottish Cities Knowledge Centre focused on enterprise and urban economies.

 Panel debate organised by Policy Scotland at the University of Glasgow.
 12 September 2014.
 Chaired by Des McNulty, featuring Peter Peacock, Professor Louise Hayward, Philip Rycroft and George McBride.
 The introduction of the Curriculum for Excellence is arguably the most significant change in Scottish Education for a generation.
 The policy was adopted following a National…

 Thursday 22nd Jan and Friday 23rd Jan 2015 Policy Scotland is delighted to be co hosting this workshop event with the Urban & Regional Economics Seminar Group and the Centre for Innovation Knowledge and Development (IKD) In January 2015.
 The workshop will examine the challenges facing the regions and nations of the United Kingdon following…

 Why the Single Supervisory Mechanism is European economic integration’s biggest step since the creation of the euro

 The Single Supervisory Mechanism represents a major breakthrough, like the euro in 1999.
 This is a major change in European economic integration is likely to bring many unforeseen evolutions.

-Dr Matthew Waites talks about his new book, ‘Human Rights, Sexual Orientation and Gender Identity in the Commonwealth: Struggles for Decriminalisation and Change’.
+Dr. Matthew Waites discusses his recent book, “Human Rights, Sexual Orientation and Gender Identity in the Commonwealth”.